History A Level

 There is the opportunity to complete a one week work placement in the summer term.
-We regularly have a visit from renown historians including Chris Wood.
+We regularly have a visit from renowned historians including Michael Wood.

 Links with other subjects:

 The content and skills complement most subjects.
-History students often combine History with English, Politics, Religion Studies, Economics, Maths and Sciences.
+History students often combine History with English, Politics, Religious Studies, Economics, Maths, and Sciences.

 Future Career Opportunities